QAEZZ/PROJECT---TheHelpfulBot/README.md

 # PROJECT---TheHelpfulBot
 ## Multi-purpose bot.

+To install/setup:

-To install, you must have all of the basic nesecitys of the `Discord.py` library.
+- You must have all of the basic necessities of the `Discord.py` library.

-You should also have at least a basic understanding of cogs and classes.
+- You should also have at least a basic understanding of cogs and classes.

+- Put *YOUR* bot token in `client.run("TOKEN HERE")`

 Check `requirements.txt` too see what you need to `pip install`.